cadpnq/telnetlib/README.md

 #### Event: `gmcp/<name>`
  * `data` *String* | *Number* | *Boolean* | *Object* | *Array* The message data

-As above, but instead of having a `name` value it is included in the event name.
+As above, but instead of having `packageName` and `messageName` values they are included in the event name.

 #### `send(packageName, messageName[, data])`
  * `packageName` *String* the name of the package